 Unfortunately in some church circles today, once you claim to be an ex-Baphomet, a reincarnated Michael Jackson, or an alien from the 7th heaven, the congregation will loll out their tongues at whatever you say.
 You can even crank out a DVD and earn a fortune.
 We are just as prone to falsehood as those in the 16th century, and this is not restricted to Africa.

-I once read about how hundreds of people rushed to pray to an “image of Mary” that supposedly appeared on a bridge pillar in Chicago.
-The “image” was actually a salt stain on the concrete.
+In the spring of 2005, hundreds of people rushed to pray to an “image of Mary” that supposedly appeared on a bridge pillar in Chicago.
+They didn’t even stop to consider that the “image” was actually a salt stain on the concrete.
 Truly, there are natural limits to everything except human stupidity.
 Something in our fallen nature always wants us to think we have found a truth that others have never found, and makes us feel “superior” for discovering it.
 It worked in Eden and it still works today.

 In this age of deception, we need discernment to spot truth from falsehood.
 The word “discernment” is from two Greek words, anakrino, meaning to examine or judge closely, and diakrino, to separate out, investigate and to examine.